zanellig/tracker/README.md

 ## Goal

 Create an app that's interactive, with visually appealing designs, which the user is encouraged to use **daily** to track their progress, ToDo's and thoughts that they encounter during the day.
-The main driver for this app being that the user has a way to connect with his/her past self and become a better and more organized individual.
+The main driver for this app being that the user has a way to connect with their past self and become a better and more organized individual.

 ## The Tracker's 10 commandments